e2nIEE/pandapower/doc/elements/sgen.rst

 The variable id_q_capability_curve_characteristic in net.sgen establishes a direct reference to the id_q_capability_curve column in net.q_capability_curve_table, thereby associating each static generator with its corresponding capability curve.

-When the variable reactive_capability_curve in net.sgen is set to True, it signifies the presence of a corresponding characteristic defined in net.q_capability_curve_table, which overrides the default reactive power limits of the static generator.
+When the variable reactive_capability_curve in net.sgen is set to True, it signifies the presence of a corresponding Qmin and Qmax values and its characteristic defined in net.q_capability_curve_table and net.q_capability_curve_characteristic respectively, which overrides the default reactive power limits of the static generator.

 Below is an example of a q_capability_curve_table populated for sample static generators.